vhscom/fetch-inject/README.md

 ## Background

-Fetch Injection is performance optimization technique for loading resources into the DOM asynchronously using the [Fetch API](http://devdocs.io/dom/fetch_api).
-Use Fetch Inject to dynamically import resources in parallel (even across the network), and inject them into a document in a desired sequence.
+This library implements Fetch Injection, a performance optimization technique for [managing async script dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/).
+Use Fetch Inject to dynamically import scripts in parallel (even across the network), and inject them into a document in a desired sequence.
+It also supports inlining of CSS, and can be extended to support other MIME types as well.

-Understand why this library exists by reading the [intro article](https://hackcabin.com/post/managing-async-dependencies-javascript/) on **Hack Cabin**.

 ## Waterfalls

-A picture's worth a thousand words.
-These examples are non-blocking and all performed programmatically using Fetch Inject.
+Here are some example waterfalls using Fetch Inject.

-Loading Bootstrap 4 asynchronously in parallel:
+Loading Bootstrap 4:

 ![Bootstrap 4](https://cloud.githubusercontent.com/assets/440298/24649786/c474c626-195a-11e7-8af8-b0ba0bcc0a71.png "Loading Bootstrap 4 asynchronously in parallel")

-Loading jQuery, Transit, Hover Intent and Superfish asynchronously in parallel:
+Loading jQuery, Transit, Hover Intent and Superfish:

 ![Superfish](https://cloud.githubusercontent.com/assets/440298/24650610/4a7125d8-195d-11e7-9849-a9e071949c53.png "Loading jQuery, Transit, Hover Intent and Superfish asynchronously in parallel")

-Loading PhotoSwipe asynchronously with full-size image deep linking support:
+Loading and initializing PhotoSwipe:

 ![PhotoSwipe](https://cloud.githubusercontent.com/assets/440298/24689725/13984c50-19fb-11e7-9bbe-384e98d558f9.png "Loading and initializing PhotoSwipe")

 ## Playground

-Test out the library using the latest version available on CDN using this Pen: https://codepen.io/vhs/pen/MpVeOE?editors=0012
+Test out the library using the latest version available on CDN using this Pen: https://codepen.io/vhs/pen/MpVeOE?editors=0012.
+Reference the [Use Cases](#use-cases) to get a feel for what it can do.

 ## Installing

-Fetch Inject is available on NPM, Bower and CDN in IIFE, UMD and ES6 module variants.
+Fetch Inject is available on NPM, Bower and CDN.
+It ships in the following flavors: IIFE, UMD and ES6.

 - Get it on NPM with `npm i fetch-inject`
 - Bower with `bower install fetch-inject`
 - CDN [using jsDelivr](http://www.jsdelivr.com/projects/fetch-inject)

+Or simply `curl -L -o fetch-inject.umd.js https://go.vhs.codeberg.page/fetch-inject` from the command line to download the latest minified UMD bundle.

-See [Development](#development) for AMD and CJS modules.
+See the [Development](#development) section for asset pipelines requiring vanilla AMD and CJS modules.

 ## Syntax